Thermal analysis in a laboratory

 Our technical resources for thermal analysis of your material

-- differential thermal analysis (DTA technique)
+Differential thermal analysis (DTA technique)

-- Differential Scanning Calorimetry (DSC technique)
+Differential Scanning Calorimetry (DSC technique)

-- by Gas Chromatography GC-MS
+Gas chromatography GC-MS

-by pyrolysis coupled to GC-MS (Py-GCMS)
+Pyrolysis coupled with GC-MS (Py-GCMS)

 Our laboratory thermal analysis services